 - Withdrawal symptoms

-Benzo addiction is one of the hardest addictions to beat because of their impact on brain functions.
+Benzodiazepines are highly effective in short term uses.
+Long-term use is associated with several adverse effects.
+Benzo addiction is one of the hardest addictions to beat because of its impact on brain functions.
 Depending on different factors, benzo addiction can have long-term effects on cognitive brain functions, such as:

 - Impaired concentration and memory

 - Permanent cognitive defects

 - Muscle stiffness